Dr. Jodi Kirk

 Bradenton, FL 34203

-Dr. Jodi Kirk is an education administrator and leader in career and technical education, currently serving as Lead Director of Manatee Technical College in Florida.
+Dr. Jodi Kirk is a college administrator and leader in career and technical education, currently serving as the Director of Manatee Technical College in Florida.
 Her path into education began unexpectedly in 2010 while working as a purchasing supervisor for Mitsubishi Food Ingredients, when she was invited to teach a strategic procurement course at a local college.
 That experience sparked a passion for teaching and ultimately led her to transition careers through the University of West Florida’s Teacher Ready program.
-After earning her Florida teaching certification, she began teaching business and technology courses at Clearwater High School, where she introduced students to video game design and programming, helping many pursue careers in computer science and engineering.
+After earning her Florida teaching certification, she began teaching business and technology courses at Clearwater High School.

 Over the years, Dr. Kirk has built a dynamic career that bridges classroom instruction and educational leadership.
 She served as an instructional staff developer for Pinellas County, training and mentoring educators, before returning to the classroom at Richard O. Jacobson Technical High School.
-There, she spent more than seven years as a game simulation and animation programming instructor, developing one of the school’s most sought-after programs.
+There, she spent more than seven years as a game simulation and animation programming instructor, developing one of the school’s most sought-after programs, and helping many pursue careers in computer science and engineering.
 Her transition into administration as Assistant Director at Pinellas Technical College further expanded her impact, overseeing postsecondary programs, apprenticeships, and accreditation efforts, while driving data-informed improvements and fostering strong community partnerships.

 Now leading Manatee Technical College, Dr. Kirk oversees strategic planning, campus operations, and program development, with a focus on delivering rigorous, hands-on training that aligns with workforce needs.
 With more than 15 years in education, she is passionate about creating opportunities for students through innovative programming and a culture of continuous improvement.
 Grounded in empathy, lifelong learning, and a commitment to student success, she considers her current role both a culmination of her journey and a place she proudly calls home.